badroben/AntSimulation/README.md

 # AntSimulation
-Using MATLAB to implement a Genetic Algorithm to build a better ant through evolution

-The main task of this program is to attempt building a better ant through evolution using the concept of [Genetic Algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm).
+This MATLAB program aims to build a more developed ant through evolution using the concept of [Genetic Algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm).

 # Defining the problem
 Each ant must survive on its own in a world represented by a 2D grid of cells by following trails of food.
 Each cell in